myopjs/vue-myop-demos/README.md

 ## Using Myop Components in Vue

-You can integrate Myop components into your Vue application in two ways:
+You can integrate Myop components into your Vue application like so:

-### Option 1: As a Component in Templates
+### As a Component in Templates

 ```typescript
 <script setup lang="ts">